shawnhero/Text-based-Blackjack/README.md

 2. Log all the game information in a single `.csv` file.
 3. Use R or Python to analyze the result of the file.

-Factors to change can be classified into to aspectes,
+Factors to change can be classified into 2 aspectes,

 1. The game settings, which can already be modified by the `bjconfig.dat` file.
 2. Player's strategy.
 This need to be hard coded in the `Action SuperGambler::WhatToDo()` method.
 The input parameters should be